 Potato Worm Control

-Cultural practices for potato worm control may include prevention of soil crack with regular irrigation, setting tubers deeply (at least 2 inches deep), prompt harvesting and sanitation of the garden through removal of volunteer plants, crop rotation, clean storage practices, plantation of uninfected seed pieces, and destruction of culling piles.
+Cultural practices for potato worm control may include prevention of soil crack with regular irrigation, setting tubers deeply, at least 2 inches (5 cm.), prompt harvesting, and sanitation of the garden through removal of volunteer plants, crop rotation, clean storage practices, plantation of uninfected seed pieces, and destruction of culling piles.

 Any of these practices may reduce the exposure of the potatoes to egg laying female moths, thus reducing potato tuberworm damage and aiding in preventing tuberworms in potato crops.